The Best Vitamin D Supplement

 United States Pharmacopeial Convention (USP) – A scientific non-profit that sets standards for quality and purity in medicines and food supplements in the US and more than 140 other countries.

 Labdoor – A free consumer resource that focuses on testing dietary supplements for purity, accuracy, and value.

 National Sanitation Foundation (NSF) – An independent organization that sets worldwide standards for consumer product safety.

 Ever wonder why vitamin D, like many supplements, contains glycerin, water, cellulose, or other fillers?
 We did too, so we asked Jamie Shuck, brand manager for Vitabiotics, one of the UK’s largest vitamin manufacturers.
 “Vitamin D is needed by the body only in tiny microgram amounts, which is barely a speck in its pure form — far smaller than a grain of rice and too small to even pick up,” Shuck explained.
 “Therefore, all vitamin D supplements must be formulated with other ingredients to increase the volume of the product, so customers are able to measure a safe and accurate dose.”

 Like vitamins A, E, and K, vitamin D is fat-soluble, which means it dissolves in fat rather than water.
-That means D is best absorbed by the body when taken with fatty foods.
-That’s why many vitamin D supplements also contain an oil in addition to D3.
+That means vitamin D is best absorbed by the body when taken with fatty foods and is the reason many vitamin D supplements also contain an oil.

 If you choose a supplement that doesn’t include oil, nutritionist Shereen Lehman recommends taking it with a little added fat.
 “You don’t need a lot,” she explains.
 “A salad with dressing, or a little cheese, avocado, or meat are good.
 Even seafood would have enough natural fat to help with vitamin D absorption.”